593413198/Garen/README.md

 ### v1.0.0
 - main loop of engine
-- draw: 绘制基本图形
-- input: 输入
-- gvector: 矩阵库
+- draw, input and vector

 ### v1.0.1
-- gshader: 读取和编译shader
-- ./shader: 存放vs, ps
+- shader readfile and compile

 ### v.1.0.2
 - Model and Mesh